lkcozy/code-notes/README.md

 ### 👥 Person

+- 👍[Awesome Leadership and Management](https://github.com/LappleApple/awesome-leading-and-managing/): Awesome List of resources on leading people and being a manager.
+Geared toward tech, but potentially useful to anyone.
 - [Noam Chomsky - On Being Truly Educated](https://www.youtube.com/watch?v=eYHQcXVp4F4)
 - [The Ability to Focus is a Highly Valuable Skill to Master In Today’s Fast Moving Economy](https://medium.com/swlh/the-ability-to-focus-is-a-highly-valuable-skill-to-master-in-todays-fast-moving-economy-8aaba37bfa61): Learn to work deeper
 - [Antifragile Planning: Optimizing for Optionality (Without Chasing Shiny Objects)](https://taylorpearson.me/planning/): Learn to set long-term goals for yourself.